 Amir’s Return to Afghanistan

 Years later, Amir gets a call from Rahim Khan, an old family friend.
-Rahim Khan tells him there is “a way to be good again.”
-He offers Amir a chance to make up for his past mistakes.
+Rahim Khan tells him there is “a way to be good again” and offers Amir a chance to make up for his past mistakes.

 Confronting the Past: Amir and Assef